VATSIM-UK/UK-Sector-File/.github/Compiler Guide.md

 If all you wish to do is use the compiler to generate the Sector File locally, then you are done!
 A few things to bear in mind:

 - The command must be run after each set of changes have been made (it does not run automatically)
-- You must reload the sector file each time you generate a new one (as it is loaded completely into memory and does not re-read it)
+- You must reload the sector file each time you generate a new one (as it is loaded completely into memory and Euroscope does not re-read it without being prompted)
 - If you attempt to generate a sector file and it fails, then it will still clear the files - this means if you then attempt to reload them you will just be reloading a blank sector file.
 You must successfully generate a sector file and then reload it.

 ## Using the compiler - continued